-Size Scaling Name Unit Description

-uint8 - id 1 Identifier of the

-system/the ANavS Position and Attitude

-Determination (PAD) solution.
+Size Scaling Name Unit Description uint8 1 id 1 Identifier of the system/the ANavS Position and Attitude Determination (PAD) solution.

-uint16 resCode - Result code bitfield, which keeps the system status and uint16 week information.
-Week number of the unitio WEEK current epoch (epoch means Kalman filter state-update with GNSS, IMU or another sensor data). double tow S Time of Week of the current epoch. uint16 - weekInit Week number of the epoch when the system was started. double - towlnit S Time of Week of the epoch when the system was started. int16 - - Reserved double - lat deg Latitude in WGS84. double - lon deg Longitude in WGS84. double - height m Height in WGS84 with geoid EGM96 double ECEF-X m X-position in ECEF- coordinate frame (WGS84). double ECEF-Y m Y-position in ECEF- coordinate frame (WGS84). double ECEF-Z m Z-position in ECEF- coordinate frame (WGS84).
+T ı 1 uint16 - resCode - Result code bitfield, which keeps the system status and information. uint16 - week - Week number of the current epoch (epoch means Kalman filter state- update with GNSS, IMU or another sensor data). double - tow S Time of Week of the current epoch. uint16 - weekInit - Week number of the epoch when the system was started. double - towlnit S Time of Week of the epoch when the system was started. int16 - - - Reserved double - lat deg Latitude in WGS84. double - Ion deg Longitude in WGS84. double height m Height in WGS84 with geoid EGM96 double - ECEF-X m X-position in ECEF- coordinate frame (WGS84). double ECEF-Y m Y-position in ECEF- coordinate frame (WGS84). double ECEF-Z m Z-position in ECEF- coordinate frame (WGS84).
 3double - b m Baseline in NED frame spanned by the position given by lat, lon and height, and by the position of the reference station.
 3double - bStdDev m Standard deviation of the baseline.
-3double - vel m/s Velocity in NED frame.
+3double vel m/s Velocity in NED frame.

 3double - velStdDev m/s Standard deviation of the velocity.
-3double асс m/s2 Acceleration in body frame.

-1 3double T accStdDev m/s2 Standard deviation of the acceleration.
-3double att deg Attitude/Euler angles (heading, pitch, roll).
-3double attStdDev deg Standard deviation of the attitude. double - accuracy m Estimated accuracy of the baseline. double - systemTime S System time of solution data output packet 5double - timingInfo S CPU-Load of used sensors.
+3double - acc m/s2 Acceleration in body frame.
+3double - accStdDev m/s2 Standard deviation of the acceleration.
+3double - att deg Attitude/Euler angles (heading, pitch, roll).
+3double - attStdDev deg Standard deviation of the attitude. double accuracy m Estimated accuracy of the baseline. double - systemTimeSolOut S System time of solution data output packet 5double timingInfo S CPU-Load of used sensors.
 The sum (green line in the GUI) of elapsed time should not over 1 second (-> to slow processor).
-First double: Elapsed time GNSS; Second double: Elapsed time IMU; Third double: Elapsed time Baro; Fourth double: Elapsed time Odometry; Fifth double: Overall elapsed time 5double - - - Reserved double - gnssReception - Scalar, which indicates the GNSS signal reception.
-The value is between 0 and 20, where 20 is the best, i.e. very good conditions. uint8 - numSats - Number of satellites.
-Loop uint8 - gnssld Identifier of the GNSS (GPS = 1, SBAS = 2, GLONASS = 4, Galileo = 8). uint8 - svld - Identifier of the satellite ("PRN") double - elev deg Elevation angle of the satellite.
+First double: Elapsed time GNSS; Second double: Elapsed time IMU; Third double: Elapsed time Baro; Fourth double: Elapsed time Odometry; Fifth double: Overall elapsed time double - systemTimePrevPAD S System time before executing sensor data double systemTimePostPAD S System time after executing sensor data 3double - accNed m/s2 Acceleration in NED frame.
+1double Reserved uint8 - numSats - Number of satellites.

-double - azim deg Azimuth angle of the satellite. uint8 - numRcv Number of GNSS receivers.
-Loop uint8 - rcvld - Identifier of the receiver (unique within this system). char[11] - serial - Serial number of the receiver (unique). bool - isRefStation - Is true if this receiver is a reference station (stationary). uint16 - week - Week number of the current epoch for this receiver.
+1 T T 1 , Loop uint8 gnssld Identifier of the GNSS (GPS = 1, SBAS = 2, GLONASS = 4, Galileo = 8). - uint8 - svld - Identifier of the satellite ("PRN") double elev deg Elevation angle of the satellite. double azim deg Azimuth angle of the satellite. uint8 numRcv - Number of GNSS receivers.
+Loop uint8 rcvld Identifier of the receiver (unique within this system). char[11] serial - Serial number of the receiver (unique). bool isRefStation - Is true if this receiver is a reference station (stationary). uint16 - week - Week number of the current epoch for this receiver.
 If the following tow is NaN, the week number is not valid! double - tow S Time of week of the current epoch for this receiver.
-Can be NaN, if there are no measurements at this epoch (e.g. commonly for reference station). double - lat deg Latitude of this receiver.
+Can be NaN, if there are no measurements at this epoch (e.g. commonly for reference station). double lat deg Latitude of this receiver.
 Only given if the receiver is a reference station, otherwise it is NaN. double - lon deg Longitude of this receiver.
-Only given if the receiver is a reference station, otherwise it is NaN. double - height m Height of this receiver.
 Only given if the receiver is a reference station, otherwise it is NaN.
-3double bodyPos m Receiver position in x, y and z (body frame).